SebKuzminsky/MazakVQC1540/Bøn-README.md

     ER             | Analog velocity control voltage, -10 to +10
     ERR            | Ground reference for ER
     ---------------+----------------------------------------------------------
-    SC             | FIXME
+    SC             | FIXME Is this input or output?
+What is its function?
+It is in a twisted pair with ALM.
+Rounding it when ALM is set did nothing.
-    ALM            | 0V when amp is happy, 16.5V (?!) when amp is alarmed.
-Maybe controller should pull it up weakly, then read it as an input?
-FIXME
+    ALM            | 0V when amp is happy, 16.5V (!) when amp is alarmed.
+Need pullup resistor.
+47K resistor worked.
     ---------------+----------------------------------------------------------
     READY          | Controller pulls this to ground to enable servo power.
     SVON           | Controller pulls this to ground to enable servo control.